aroemers/crustimoney/README.md

 To work with these successes and errors, the functions in the `results` namespace can be used.
 These allow you to get the text of a success node for example, or add `:line` and `:column` keys to the errors.

+> ℹ️ As you can see, only the indices of the matches are in the result tree, not the matched string themselves.
+> This is on purpose.
+> Having lots of substrings, while most of them are never used and could be quiet big - think about the root node for example - would already be a big waste of memory.
+> Moreover, it would make the internal caches a lot bigger.
+> Especially if you consider that these caches also contain nodes that are not part of the final result, as those were backtracked away from.
+> For this reason, crustimoney has a function of fetching the matched text when processing the result tree, called `results/success->text`.

 ## Recursive grammars

 Composing a single parser can be enough in some cases.